MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

 ## 2. Exporting a Win MR UWP app from Unity

-Lets start by creating a new unity project.
+Let's start by creating a new Unity project.
 Open the Unity Editor and click 'New'.
-Call the project whatever you want, make sure the template is set to 3d and click 'Create project'.
-For this lab there are some necessary assets we need to import.
+Name the project whatever you want, make sure the template is set to 3D, and click 'Create project'.
+For this lab, there are some necessary assets we need to import.
 These should be included in the lab files.

 * Holotoolkit.Unitypackage

-    This is the [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity/).
-A collection of scripts and components intended to accelerate development of applications targeting Microsoft HoloLens and Windows Mixed Reality headsets.
+    This is the [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity/), a collection of scripts and components intended to accelerate development of applications targeting Microsoft HoloLens and Windows Mixed Reality headsets.

 * SpatialSoundLab.Unitypackage

     The second contains the assets (models, materials and audio clips) we will be using to create this spatial sound experience.

-To import these, click in the menu bar click Assets -> Import Package -> Custom Package... and navigate to the files above.
+To import these, click on Assets -> Import Package -> Custom Package and navigate to the files above.
 It may take Unity a few minutes to import everything.

 ![import packages](../media/0.png)

-To start building Mixed Reality applications there are some settings we need to change in Unity.
+To start building Mixed Reality applications, there are some settings we need to change in Unity.
 The Mixed Reality Toolkit makes this super simple.
 Select the "Apply Mixed Reality Project Settings" option in the Unity Editor:

-    Mixed Reality Toolkit -> Configure -> Apply Mixed Reality Project Settings
+`Mixed Reality Toolkit -> Configure -> Apply Mixed Reality Project Settings`

 ![apply mixed reality project settings](../media/1.png)

-If we were only building for immersive headsets we would check Target Occluded Devices.
+If we were only building for immersive headsets, we would check Target Occluded Devices.
 As we may port this to HoloLens we can use the default settings.

 ![mixed reality project settings](../media/2.png)

 Next, we need to include a few scene objects that will handle camera movement and controller input.
 Select the "Apply Mixed Reality Scene Settings" option in the Unity Editor:

-    Mixed Reality Toolkit -> Configure -> Apply Mixed Reality Scene Settings
+`Mixed Reality Toolkit -> Configure -> Apply Mixed Reality Scene Settings`

 ![apply mixed reality scene settings](../media/3.png)